Example of a very simple Knot DNS configuration.

 It is recommended to use UNIX time serial policy on master and incremental serial policy on slave so that their SOA serials are equal most of the time.

-Query modules
+Query modules¶

 Knot DNS supports configurable query modules that can alter the way queries are processed.
 Each query requires a finite number of steps to be resolved.
 We call this set of steps a query plan, an abstraction that groups these steps into several stages.

-• Before-query processing
+- Before-query processing

-• Answer, Authority, Additional records packet sections processing
+- Answer, Authority, Additional records packet sections processing

-• After-query processing
+- After-query processing

 For example, processing an Internet-class query needs to find an answer.
 Then based on the previous state, it may also append an authority SOA or provide additional records.
 Each of these actions represents a ‘processing step’.
 Now, if a query module is loaded for a zone, it is provided with an implicit query plan which can be extended by the module or even changed altogether.

-A module is active if its name, which includes the mod- prefix, is assigned to the zone/template module option or to the default template global-module option if activating for all queries.
-If the module is configurable, a corresponding module section with an identifier must be created and then referenced in the form of module_name/module_id.
-See Modules for the list of available modules.
+template global-module option if activating for all queries.
+If the module is configurable, a corresponding module section with an identifier must be created and then referenced in the form of module_name/module_id

 Note